Arpit-Mathur09/ATM_cpp/README.md

 - - P-password // password can be string
 - - B-Balance //balance should be integer
     --> Ex. you can add new user A(account_no) P(password) B(Balance)
-      >  remember don't use Same user name or password
+      >  remember don't use Same AccountNo or password
 > IMPORTANT
 - Less effiecinet
 due to copying the whole data the rewriting it during withdraw and deposite it become less efficient
-- NO GUI